 Educating our learners has also not stopped during the crisis which calls for social distancing and shelter-in-place rules.
 Associate residency program director Lindsay A. Hampson, MD, MAS was asked by some residents about options for didactic learning in the face of decreased clinical learning opportunities, and within a week the, Urology Collaborative Online Virtual Didactics (COViD) lecture series was born. https://urologycovid.ucsf.edu/

 The residents had emailed Dr. Hampson on a Sunday after the initial shelter-in-place order in San Francisco, and by Tuesday she had envisioned the program and reached out to some residency program directors at other institutions to assess their interest in participating.
 Dr. Hampson worked with Michelle Lifto and Kirstie Cruz to build a website and the structure for a multi-institutional online video didactics series with faculty from across the country volunteering to give lectures on AUA core curriculum topics.
-Dr. Raj Pruthi, Professor and Chair of the Department, provided the inaugural lecture on non-muscle invasive bladder cancer, tapping into his knowledge and role as a member of the AUA guidelines committee.
+Dr. Raj Pruthi, Professor of the Department, provided the inaugural lecture on non-muscle invasive bladder cancer, tapping into his knowledge and role as a member of the AUA guidelines committee.

 “It was so well received – it blew me away,” says Dr. Hampson, “Trainees were enthusiastic about new learning opportunities and also for the sense of community and collaboration that the series brought.
 As soon as word spread, so many institutions wanted to participate and be a part of it.
 By the end of the week that we launched the series, we had all of our lecture spots filled up through the end of May and had generated a month-long waitlist of other faculty who wanted to give lectures.”